A unification of the coding theory and OAQEC perspective on hybrid codes: Hybrid Hamming bound

 An important question in the discussion of hybrid codes is when hybrid codes will provide an advantage over codes which transmit quantum and classical information separately.
-Constructing the hamming bound for hybrid codes provides us with one means with which to compare the parameters of a hybrid and quantum code.
-The quantum hamming bound applies to non-degenerate codes with the error set consisting of the Pauli matrices.
-The bound is given by:
+Constructing the Hamming bound \cite{hamming1950error} for hybrid codes provides us with one means with which to compare the parameters of a hybrid and quantum code.
+The quantum Hamming bound applies to non-degenerate codes with the error set consisting of the Pauli matrices.
+For qubits, the bound can be stated as

+where $t= \frac{d-1}{2}$.
 The bound can be reconstructed for hybrid codes.
-The quantum hamming bound is essentially a packing argument.
-The bound states that the total space available to the system of qubits must be greater than the total space the errors can map codewords to along with the amount of space taken by the codewords themselves.
+The quantum Hamming bound is essentially a packing argument.
+The argument is that the total space available to the system of qubits must be greater than the total space the errors can map codewords to plus the amount of space taken by the codewords themselves.

 A code with $n$ physical qubits will have $2^n$ orthogonal subspaces available.
 Some of this space will be used by the logical codewords themselves, and the rest can be used by the space that errors map these codewords to.
 A code with $k$ qubits will have $2^k$ codewords.
 If the code can correct up to $j$ errors then there are $\binom{n}{j}$ sets of locations where an error can occur.
 At each location any of the three possible Pauli errors can occur, giving $3^j$ possible errors for each set of locations.
 These errors can occur on any of the $2^k$ codewords.
 This gives a total of $\sum_{j=1}^t \binom{n}{j}3^{j}2^{k}$ possible errors.
-This gives the bound:

-Which is the quantum hamming bound.
+Thus we arrive at the quantum Hamming bound,

 A hybrid code with $n$ physical qubits will also have a total of $2^n$ orthogonal subspaces available.
 For a hybrid code with $M$ codes, there will be $M2^k$ logical codewords.
 Since each quantum code making up the hybrid code must correct the same error set, then the number of locations an error can occur and the number of possible errors does not change for the non-degenerate case.
 The number of codewords this error can occur on has changed though to $M2^k$, thus the total number of errors which can occur is $\sum_{j=1}^t \binom{n}{j}3^{j}M2^{k}$.
-Therefore the quantum hamming bound for hybrid codes is given by:
+Therefore the quantum Hamming bound for hybrid codes is given by:

-Thus a non-degenerate hybrid code can not provide an advantage over an equivalent quantum code.
-Therefore, degeneracy will be necessary for constructing non-trivial hybrid codes.